tylertaewook/tylertaewook/README.md

 My name is Tyler, an incoming student at Columbia University, School of Engineering and Applied Science (Class of 2026).

-My background is in Arduino, robotics, and machine learning.
+My background is in Arduino robotics, data analysis, and reinforcement learning.

-I'm currently in Korea's national service conscription.
+I'm serving in Korea's mandatory military service.
 Meanwhile, I plan to learn and explore new things in my free time until I return to Columbia in 2022 Fall.

+Outside tech, I love to skateboard around the city, cook with my family and read new books in new places every week.

 📫 How to reach me: tk2891 [at] columbia [dot] edu